Skip to article frontmatterSkip to article content

 BREAKING CHANGE: TLS 1.0 connections are now rejected.

-3.2 Tier 3: Why Changed - Architectural Tagging
+Tier 3: Architectural Tagging - Why Changed

-For commits of type refactor:, perf:, or BREAKING CHANGE Footer, the architectural intent MUST be provided as an ArchTag (Architectural Tag).
+the architectural intent MUST be provided as an ArchTag (Architectural Tag).

 Tag NameIntentHeuristic / Automation Gate